Prinzhorn/jquery-inlog/README.md

 TODO
 ========

+* Not all functions are included (right now only http://api.jquery.com/category/traversing/)
+	* Should be easy for most cases
 * Special treatment for:
 	* ~~jQuery() function~~
 	* each
 	* map
+	* find more functions in need of special treatments
 * Do the same for Sizzle (jQuery.find)
 	* Add an option to enable Sizzle debugging
 * Output nested calls nested with console.group(), e.g.: fadeOut() calls animate() which calls queue()
+	* Right now, the output for nested calls is in "wrong" order (inner most first)